-A calculation, often referred to as "productivity", is a ratio between a faculty's hours of instruction per week (load) and the weekly contact hours (WSCH) of students enrolled in a course.
-The State productivity standard is 525 WSCH/FTEF.
+A calculation, often referred to as "productivity," is a ratio between a faculty members' hours of instruction per week (load) and the weekly contact hours (WSCH) of students enrolled in a course.
+The state productivity standard is 525 WSCH/FTEF.